Undergraduate Education Planning

 Completing the Degree in Four Years or Less

-Getting to graduation in four years or less requires careful planning and sustained effort, and the University is here to support you at every step.
-Advisors in Academic Advising Program and in your major are available to help you navigate requirements and explore options.
+To graduate in four years, plan to take a full course load (15-16 units per semester) and monitor your progress closely.
+The University is here to support your goals at every step.
+Advisors in Academic Advising Program and your major are available to help you navigate requirements and explore options.
 The need to work or the pursuit of additional educational opportunities may make a four-year plan more challenging, but with careful planning and sound advising, a student can graduate in four years and include important educational activities such as internships and study abroad.
 It is possible to complete any bachelor's degree program offered by the University in four years or less.
-In fact, many students do it even in our most demanding majors.
+Many students do it even in our most demanding majors.
+Winter and summer session courses also provide opportunities to earn additional credit during the year and stay on track for graduation.

 Planning Your Course of Study